ladybug-tools/ladybug-web/README.md

 Generally the following scripts

 * Built using entry level JavaScript with no dependencies other than Three.js and/or SunCalc.js
-* Enable rotation, zoom and pan using one, two or three fingers or left button, scrollwheel or right button on a mouse
+* Enable rotation, zoom and pan using one, two or three fingers or left button, scroll wheel and right button on a mouse

 ## [Ladybug GitHub API Explorer]( http://ladybug-analysis-tools.github.io/ladybug-web/ladybug-github-api-explorer/ladybug-github-api-explorer-r1.html )